 If this season’s colorful foliage has prompted you to make a few changes of your own, start by turning over a new leaf—a “green” one!
-Adding green practices into your daily routine isn’t as difficult as you might think.
+Adding green practices into your daily routine isn’t as difficult as you might think. [find-an-apartment] By using the following free smartphone applications, you’ll be able to reduce your environmental impact with just a few taps of the screen.

 Did you know that kitty litter and egg cartons can be recycled into paper?
 Or how about old trophies, motor oil and cell phones can be recycled with your newspapers, plastic bottles and soda cans?Whether you’re new to recycling or know the difference between No. 1 and No. 6 plastics, this useful guide is a helpful list of recycling tips that'll get you going green in no time!